 The Vermont Forest Products Program is working to create and retain quality jobs, open additional markets for locally produced forest products, and improve economic development in the forest products industry.

 In the fall of 2014, the Vermont Working Lands Enterprise Board commissioned a Forest Sector Systems Analysis to identify the biggest challenges and opportunities facing Vermont’s forest products industry.
-The analysis identified the need for network development and a value chain facilitation approach to economic development in the forest products sector.
+The analysis identified the need for network development and a supply chain coordination approach to economic development in the forest products sector.

 The Vermont Forest Industry Network tackles initiatives that no single business or organization could tackle alone.
 It brings together industry professionals and trade association partners throughout the state, including the Vermont Forest Products Association, the Vermont Wood Works Council, Vermont Woodlands Association, Renewable Energy Vermont, and others to encourage more collaboration and stronger relationships throughout the industry.
 The Vermont Forest Industry Network is working to advance the recommendations made by the Forest Sector Systems Analysis, including helping to promote new and existing markets for sustainable Vermont wood products, from high quality furniture to construction material to thermal biomass products such as chips and pellets.